- Cancer 101 Pictures Slideshow

 Symptoms and signs of cancer depend on the type of cancer, where it is located, and/or where the cancer cells have spread.
 For example, breast cancer may present as a lump in the breast or as nipple discharge while metastatic breast cancer may present with symptoms of pain (if spread to bones), extreme fatigue (lungs), or seizures (brain).
 A few patients show no signs or symptoms until the cancer is far advanced.

-The American Cancer Society describes seven warning signs that a cancer may be present, and which should prompt a person to seek medical attention.
+The American Cancer Society describes seven warning signs and/or symptoms that a cancer may be present, and which should prompt a person to seek medical attention.
 The word CAUTION can help you remember these.

 - Change in bowel or bladder habits